jeanimal/covidcommons/README.md

 # write.csv(covidImputed,"output/covid_tracker_imputed.csv", row.names = FALSE)

 # If you want to add weekly lags... (but without imputed data)
+# These are used for modelers to link deaths to recently-detected covid cases.

 lagRange <- 1:8
 col_names <- paste0("NewCases_Lag_", lagRange)